shibatch/octcalc/CODE_OF_CONDUCT.md

 in project management would also have positive results in terms of ensuring diversity in the project.

-What our guidelines require is that each participant takes action to discourage free-riding.
-Thus, even if a participant's company is free-riding, that company will not be immediately denounced.
+What our guidelines require is that each member takes action to discourage free-riding.
+Thus, even if a member's company is free-riding, that company will not be immediately denounced.
 A company's free-riding will only be brought to attention if it becomes a problem over some extended period of time.
 For companies, it is only